 Special Concentrations was established in 1971 by a vote of the Faculty of Arts and Sciences.
 Although by design never one of the larger concentrations, Special Concentrations has always had a solid core of students in widely divergent fields.
-There are currently some twenty Special Concentrators covering fields as varied as The Cognitive Development of Faith; Stage Directing: Form and Function, Architecture and Environmental Science; and Education and Human Development.
+There are currently seven Special Concentrators studying in fields as varied as Music Cognition and Perception, Food and Climate Change, Rhetoric and Oratory, and Technology, Policy and Society.

 Special Concentrations' distinguished graduates include Peter Sellars, opera and theatre director, William "Trip" Hawkins, President and CEO of 3DO and founder of Electronic Arts, and Alec Keshishian, film director.